ranchodeluxe/MuttSlicer/README.md

 ```

 # MuttSlicer
-A list-like object that can apply list element methods across a slice
+A List-like object that can apply List element methods across a slice

 ```python
 >>> from muttslicer import Slicer